Resolvent Splitting for Sums of Monotone Operators with Minimal Lifting: Acknowledgements

 \section{Acknowledgements}

 The work of YM was supported by the Wallenberg Al, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 The project number is 305286.
 MKT is supported in part by Australian Research Council grant DE200100063.
+The authors would like to thank the anoymous referees for helpful comments, which included the improved PDHG formulation given in \eqref{eq:PDHG2}.